99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 library that uses an s3 bucket to send messages higher than 256kb, the queue sends a message telling the consumer to get the larger message from the s3

 Must know API:
-- CreateQUeue, Delete queue
+- CreateQueue, Delete queue
-- PurgeQUeue, deletes all messages
+- PurgeQueue: deletes all messages
+- DeleteQueue: Delete queue along with all its contents
 - SendMEssage, RecieveMessage, DeleteMessage
 - MaxNumberOfMessages (for receiving) def.
 1 max 10
 - ReceiveMessageWaitTimeSeconds: Long Polling